 - Add the terms of service with what is allowed and what is not.

 Unifi recommends a background image of 920px width and 640px high.
 On some screens, this will result in borders beside your image.
 So use at least an image of 1280px by 720px.
 Also make sure your images are not big, adding a photo straight from your camera will take a few seconds to download.
 Compress the image before uploading it.

 The last step is to limit the access of the guest to your local network.
 Below the portal customization, you will find the access control.
 With the access control we can give users access to part of our network before they are authorized and block access to our internet network after authorization.

 The Pre-Authorization Access can be left blank by default.
 By default you want guests to have only access to the Guest Portal, this is built-in.
 So we don’t need to enter the Ip Address for the controller here.

 But if you are using a custom Guest Portal (other then the Unifi), then you will have to enter the Ip Address here.

 For the Post-Authorization Restrictions, we enter the subnet of our local network.
 By default, all possible local network addresses are blocked, so you could leave this as is.
 But if you have a printer for your guest that you want to give them access to, but not the rest of your network, then you can block it here. (make it your self easy to use different subnets for your guest and your own network)

 Your Unifi Guest Portal is now ready for use.
 The guests can log in and access the internet, but how can you manage them?
 Within the controller, we can see on the Dashboard how many guests are connected to our network.
 If you click on the guest you will go to the Clients page filter on the Guests.

-Here we can see all devices that are connected, how much data they used, to which access point they are connected and the uptime.
-But more important, this is also the place to block a client or to revoke the authorization.
+Here we can see all devices that are connected, how much data they used, to which access point they are connected, and the uptime.
+But more important, this is also the place to block a client or revoke the authorization.